-SHOWCARD K4
+SHOWCARD M3

-And do you have any of the following qualifications listed on this card?
-CODE ALL THAT APPLY
+And do you have any of the qualifications listed on this card?

 - 1. Doctorate,

 - 2. Masters,

 - 3. An undergraduate or first degree,

 - 4. A foundation degree,

 - 5. Graduate membership of a professional institution,

-- 6. Other post graduate degree or professional qualification
+- 6. Other post graduate degree or professional gualification